How to use Adobe firefly

 Sign Up for a Free Adobe Account

-1Go to firefly.adobe.com in any browser on desktop or mobile
+1Go to firefly.adobe.com in any browser, desktop or mobile

-3Click “Create an account” — enter your email address and choose a password
+3Click “Create an account” and enter your email and a password

-4Enter your date of birth and agree to Adobe’s terms — no credit card required
+4Enter your date of birth and accept Adobe’s terms — no credit card required

-5Verify your email — click the link Adobe sends you within 60 seconds
+5Verify your email — the link usually arrives within a minute

 💡 Already have an Adobe account?
-If you have ever used Adobe Acrobat, Adobe Express, or any Creative Cloud app — you already have an Adobe ID.
-Just sign in with the same email and you will have access to Firefly immediately.
+If you’ve ever used Acrobat, Adobe Express, or any Creative Cloud app, you already have an Adobe ID — sign in with the same email and Firefly is immediately available.

 Step 2 — Navigate the Adobe Firefly Dashboard

-• Text to Image — The main AI image generator.
-This is where you will spend most of your time as a beginner.
-Click this first.
+• Text to Image — the main generator, and where you’ll spend most of your time as a beginner.

-• Text to Video — Generate short 5-second video clips from text prompts or existing images
+• Text to Video — generates short video clips from text prompts or existing images.

-• Text Effects — Apply AI-generated styles to text characters for typography design
+• Text Effects — applies AI-generated styles to text characters for typography design.

-• Generative Fill — Edit existing photos by painting over areas and describing what to change (also in Photoshop)
+• Generative Fill — edit existing photos by painting over an area and describing the change (also available in Photoshop).

-• Explore — Browse the Firefly community gallery to see what other users are creating and the exact prompts used
+• Explore — browse the community gallery to see what others are creating and copy their exact prompts.

-Step 3 — Generate Your First Image with Adobe Firefly
+Step 3 — How to Use Adobe Firefly to Generate Your First Image

 STEP 3